SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 ## Designing the IR

-The IR would have to solve this problem, otherwise it would be useless for its single job: helping in producing better bytecode.
+The IR would have to solve this problem, otherwise it would be useless for its single job: helping to produce better bytecode.
 Let's see what we can work with:

 The *compiler* job is to flatten the AST (*Abstract Syntax Tree*, our parsed code represented as a tree that we visit recursively) into a list of instructions.
 To simplify the calling convention, each function is compiled in a dedicated region that I call a **page**.
 Inside a **page**, each jump is relative to the first instruction, and the bytecode is essentially a `uint8_t[][]`, that we can access using a `page pointer` and an `instruction pointer`.

 ### First draft

 My first idea was to output a tree of IR instructions instead of a list of instructions.
-That would still be flatter than the AST, and on paper it would solve the jump problem as we have jumps only for loops and conditions.
+That would still be flatter than the AST, and on paper, it would solve the jump problem as we have jumps only for loops and conditions.

 If we use a Lisp-like (ArkScript-like?) syntax, it could look like this